View Document Text

 In our role as a private fund manager, we and/or our related persons are generally deemed to have custody over the

-obtain possession of them.
+possession of them.

-Our custody of client funds and securities is conducted in accordance with the rules and regulations set forth by the
+Our custody of Client funds and securities is conducted in accordance with the rules and regulations set forth by the

 Securities and Exchange Commission (SEC), state regulatory authorities, and other applicable laws.